pzingg/cargo_shipping/README.md

 There are three Phoenix router scopes in the web application:

-### Shipping clerk web interface at /tracking
+### Shipping clerks web interface at /clerks

+* `get "/", PageController, :clerks` (clerks landing page)
-* `live "/", CargoLive.Search, :index` (from track.html, to get information on
-  an existing cargo booking)
+* `live "/tracking", CargoLive.Search, :index` (from track.html, to get information on an existing cargo booking)

-### Operation manager web interface at /managers
+### Operation managers web interface at /managers

-Implemented:
+* `get "/", PageController, :managers` (managers landing page)
 * `live "/cargos", CargoLive.Index, :index` (from admin/list.html, to list all available cargo bookings)
+* `live "/cargos/new", CargoLive.New, :new` (from admin/registrationForm.html, to create
+  a new cargo booking)
-* `live "/cargos/:id", CargoLive.Show, :show` (from admin/show.html, to show detailed
+* `live "/cargos/id/:tracking_id", CargoLive.Show, :show` (from admin/show.html, to show detailed
   information on a cargo booking)
-* `live "/cargos/:id/destination/edit", CargoLive.EditDestination, :edit` (from
+* `live "/cargos/id/:tracking_id/destination/edit", CargoLive.EditDestination, :edit` (from
   admin/pickNewDestination.html, to change the final destination for a cargo booking)
-* `live "/cargos/:id/route/edit", CargoLive.EditRoute, :edit` (from
+* `live "/cargos/id/:tracking_id/route/edit", CargoLive.EditRoute, :edit` (from
   admin/selectItinerary.html, to re-route a cargo booking)
+* `live "/voyages", VoyageLive.Search, :index` (to list all voyages or voyages by ports)
+* `live "/voyages/new", VoyageLive.New, :new` (to create a new voyage)
+* `live "/voyages/number/:voyage_number", VoyageLive.Show, :show` (to show information on
+  a voyage)
 * `live "/events", HandlingEventLive.Index, :all` (to list all recent handling events)
-* `live "/events/:tracking_id", HandlingEventLive.Index, :index` (to
+* `live "/events/id/:tracking_id", HandlingEventLive.Index, :index` (to
   list handling events for a cargo booking)
-* `live "/reports/new", HandlingReportLive.Edit, :new` (to file a cargo handling report directly)
+* `live "/reports/new", HandlingReportLive.New, :new` (to file a cargo handling report directly)

-TODO:

-* `live "/cargos/new", CargoLive.Index, :new` (from admin/registrationForm.html, to create
-  a new cargo booking)
-* `live "/voyages", VoyageLive.Search, :index` (to list all voyages or voyages by ports)
-* `live "/voyages/new", VoyageLive.Index, :new` (to create a new voyage)

 ### Handling Report REST API web interface at /api